Plastic Surgery Center of the South

 Eyelid surgery is usually performed on an outpatient basis using local anesthesia with sedation or under general anesthesia.
 The time required for the procedure on both upper and lower eyelids is one to three hours depending on the extent of the surgery.

 In a typical procedure, incisions will be made in the creases of your upper lids and just below the lashes in the lower lids.
 The excisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Your surgeon will separate the skin from underlying fatty tissue and muscle, reducing excess fat, and often trimming sagging skin and muscle.
 Fine sutures are placed to close the incisions.

 If puffy lower eyelid bags are the only concern, a transconjunctival blepharoplasty will be performed.
 In this procedure the incision will be made inside the lid leaving no visible scar.
 This is normally done for younger patients with thicker, more elastic skin.

 Meet Our Surgeons

-Committed to the core values of ethics, integrity, honesty and education, our surgeons draw patients from Atlanta and across the U.S.Request Your Consultation
+Committed to the core values of ethics, integrity, honesty and education, our board-certified plastic surgeons draw patients from Atlanta and across the U.S.Request Your Consultation

 An Award–Winning Team